-buffsize buffsize=value Default: 32769 Specifies the physical record size, in words (32769 8 bytes), of all MSC Nastran DBsets except those specified with INIT statements and MSCOBJ.
+buffsize buffsize= value Default: 32769 Julijiz Specifies the physical record size, in words (32769 8 bytes), of all MSC Nastran DBsets except those specified with INIT statements and MSCOBJ.
 The physical I/O size is BUFFSIZE-1 words.
-If "buffsize=estimate" is specified, ESTIMATE will be used to determine value .
-See Estimating BUFFSIZE, 66 for recommisize. ended BUFI SIZE values based on model BUFFSIZE must reflect the maximum BUFFSIZE of all DBsets attached to the job including the delivery database, which is generated with a BUFFSIZE of 8193.
+If "buffsize=estimate" is specified, ESTIMATE will be used to determine value.
+See Estimating BUFFSIZE, 66 for recommended BUFFSIZE values based on model size.
+BUFFSIZE must reflect the maximum BUFFSIZE of all DBsets attached to the job including the delivery database, which is generated with a BUFFSIZE of 8193.
 If you generate your own delivery database, this default may be different.
 The maximum value of BUFFSIZE is 65537 words.
 BUFFSIZE must be one plus a multiple of the disk block size.
-The disk default block size may be determined with the "system" special function described in Using the Help Facility and Other Special Functions, 61; specific block size information may be obtained from your system administrator.
+The with the "system" special function dese Functions, 61; specific block size inform administrator.
 Example: prod_ver nastran example buffsize=16385 The BUFFSIZE is set to 16385 words. casi If set to "no" it will disable the casi so is specified. lver as a poss ible option when "solve=auto" config config=number Default: Computer dependent Specifies the configuration (CONFIG) number used by MSC Nastran to select timing constants.
 You can change this value to select the timing constants of a different computer model.
 A configuration number of zero is considered undefined by the nastran command.
-See Defining a Computer Model Name and CONFI Number, 48 and Generating a Timing Block for a New Computer, 49 for additional information. constitle constitle=yes, no constitle=yes, no Default: Yes (Windows) Specifies whether or not the console title bar is to be modified to have the job identification.
+See Defining a Computer Model Name and CONFIG Number, 48 and Generating a Timing Block for a New Computer, 49 for additional information. constitle constitle=yes, no Default: Yes (Windows) Specifies whether or not the console title bar is to be modified to have the identification.
 This keyword is only applicable to Windows systems.